stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 of winning has the following properties:

-* The probability of winning is non-zero only if the miner attempted to mine in the majority of the past five cryptographic sortitions.
+* The probability of winning is non-zero only if the miner attempted to mine in the majority of the past ten cryptographic sortitions.
 This is not true today -- if a miner is the sole miner in a Bitcoin block, then it has 100% chance of winning.
 In this system, it can be the case that no miner has a non-zero chance of winning.
 A Bitcoin MEV miner who spends a _de minimis_ PoX payout in Bitcoin blocks it